spiker9/spiker9.github.io/_posts/2018-06-05-how-to-create-redis-cluster.markdown

 4. Type in <span style="color:Brown">Yes</span> for the suggest cluster configuration.
 5. When you see <span style="color:Brown">[OK] All 16384 slots covered</span>, it means your cluster created successfully.
 5. Run <code>./create-cluster stop</code> to stop the cluster

+<span style="color:Red;font-weight:Bold">Note:</span>
+If you are trying to connect the redis cluster from remote client, and you used the "Easy Way" to start the cluster, remember to update <span>create-cluster</span> script to add below code into "start" code branch.

+{% highlight yml %}
+--protected-mode no --bind *.*.*.*
+{% endhighlight %}
+> After bind is your local IP address.

 #### The Hard Way
 > Which will help you understand the detailed operation